 Next, let's look at the cost of cremating a pet.
 The cost varies by pet funeral homes or pet cemeteries, but in general, the price depends on whether a crematorium is used and how the funeral is conducted.
 The cost also varies depending on the size of the dog or cat pet.
 It is a good idea to get quotes from several pet funeral homes and pet cemeteries.

 In order of lowest cost for pet cremation, mass cremation → home cremation → Individual cremation without the owner’s presence →Individual cremation with the owner’s presence.

 Price classification by pet size (in descending order); ~5kg or less → ~10kg or less → ~20kg or less → 40kg or less → 40kg or more.

 The low price for ~5kg or less is about 95 USD (12,000 JPY) and the high price for 40kg or more is about 535 USD (68,000 JPY).

 The cost of pet cremation is important.
-You can estimate the cost of pet funeral by considering the prices of memorial services, such as put the pet remains in an urn, keep part of the remains as a personal memorial keepsake, or make a memorial diamond to wear etc. Then calculate the overall cost.
+You can estimate the cost of a pet funeral by considering the prices of memorial services, such as putting the pet remains in an urn, keeping part of the remains as a personal memorial keepsake, or making a memorial diamond to wear, etc. Then calculate the overall cost.

 Now, the next step after your pet's cremation is a burial or memorial service.